Company Buyback of Shares

 - Other shareholders can attack the company share buyback transaction and void the contract.

 - HMRC can deny beneficial tax treatment for the shareholder.

 Buy back from a new share issue

 A company can raise money by issuing new shares and using the subscription monies to fund the company share buy back from a departing shareholder.
 Where the company issues new shares to raise money for the buy back it needs to make it clear that this is the purpose of the share issue.
-If shares are issued in consideration for the buy back, the buy back will be void and the purchase price will become repayable.

 Buy back from borrowing